Professor, Academic Director of the Centre for Human Rights Research

-* ASSISTED HUMAN REPRODUCTION: She has published two articles on surrogacy.
+* ASSISTED HUMAN REPRODUCTION: She has published three articles on surrogacy.
 Under the auspices of the CHRR she convened a national roundtable of feminists working on AHR in 2012 and she was co-editor of a special issue of Canadian Journal of Women and the Law/ Revue femmes et droit on this topic.

 * PORNOGRAPHY, EXPRESSION AND EQUALITY: In 1991 Professor Busby was invited to participate in the LEAF sub-committee that was working on the R. v.
 Butler case, a case involving a challenge to the constitutionality of Canada’s criminal obscenity law.
 Subsequent to the Butler case, she wrote “LEAF and Pornography: Litigating on Equality and Sexual Representations” on LEAF’s involvement in that case.
 Following publication of this paper, she became the “go to” feminist in Canada on this issue.
 In 1999, she wrote a discussion paper “LEAF and Little Sisters: Some Issues to Consider”.
 This paper was used as the basis for consultations with women across Canada on what position LEAF should take in the Little Sisters case.
 (This case involves the discriminatory treatment of a gay and lesbian bookstore by Canada Customs.)
 In 1999-2000 she was lead counsel for LEAF in its intervention inLittle Sisters.
 Subsequently she published, “The Queer Sensitive Interveners in the Little Sisters Case”.
 She also worked on Egale Canada’s 2005 intervention in Little Sisters #2 (on advanced costs).